tractorcow/cow/readme.md

 * `release:create` creates the project folder
 * `release:branch` Will (if needed) branch all modules
+* `release:translate` Updates translations and commits this to source control
 * `release:changelog` Just generates the changelog and commits this to source control.
+* `release:tag` Add annotated tags to each module
-* `release:translate` Updates translations and commits this to source control
+* `release:push` Push branch and tag up to origin

 ## Module-level commands